MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 ## Manage ports via UEFI Configurator

+(TBD: Pull from sections in Secure Surface Dock Ports)

 ## Manage ports via Powershell

 You can use PowerShell to granularly manage the functionality of USB-C ports and disable USB-A. See [Table 1](#table-1-usb-port-management-options-for-surface-devices) below for a reference of available settings across Surface devices.